-The authors thank Roger Bivand, Markus Brunnermeier, Michele Dell'Era, Sylvia Frühwirth-Schnatter, Georgios Georgiadis, Gregor Kastner, Dubravko Mihaljek, Philipp Piribauer, Pierre Siklos and Mike West as well as participants at research seminars at the Bank for International Settlements, the Norwegian School of Economics, the OeNB, the NBER-NSF 2015 time series workshop, the 9th International Conference on Computational and Financial Econometrics (CFE 2015), ECB's workshop on global spillovers (2016), the CESifo MMIF 2016 conference and the Zeuthen 2018 workshop for helpful comments on an earlier draft of this paper.
-Support by funds of the Jubiläumsfonds of the Oesterreichische Nationalbank (project number 16244), the Crisis, Restructuring and Growth project at NHH and the European Social Fund (project Reassessment of the Optimum Currency Area in the persistently heterogeneous European Union, Euro4Europe) is gratefully acknowledged.
+The authors thank Roger Bivand, Markus Brunnermeier, Michele Dell'Era, Sylvia Frühwirth-Schnatter, Georgios Georgiadis, Gregor Kastner, Dubravko Mihaljek, Philipp Piribauer, Pierre Siklos and Mike West as well as two referees and participants at research seminars at the Bank for International Settlements, the Norwegian School of Economics, the Oesterreichische Nationalbank, the National Bureau of Economic Research-National Science Foundation 2015 time series workshop, the Ninth International Conference on Computational and Financial Econometrics (2015), the European Central Bank's workshop on global spillovers (2016), the Cesifo Money, Macro and International Finance 2016 conference and the Zeuthen 2018 workshop for helpful comments on an earlier draft of this paper.
+Support by funds of the Jubiläumsfonds of the Oesterreichische Nationalbank (project 16244), the 'Crisis, restructuring and growth' project at the Norwegian School of Economics and the European Social Fund (project 'Reassessment of the optimum currency area in the persistently heterogeneous European Union, Euro4Europe') is gratefully acknowledged.